Laura Walker (curler)

-Laura Walker (born November 19, 1990 as Laura Crocker) is a Canadian curler from Edmonton, Alberta.
+Laura Walker (born November 19, 1990, as Laura Crocker) is a Canadian curler from Edmonton, Alberta.
 She is a two-time Canadian University champion, a national junior champion, world junior silver medallist and world mixed doubles bronze medallist.
 Walker is originally from Scarborough, Ontario.

 Career

 Juniors

 Walker began her junior curling career as a skip.
 In 2008, her Scarboro Golf & Country Club rink made it to the provincial junior championships where her team finished with a 2–5 record.
 In 2010, Walker was invited to join the Rachel Homan junior rink at the second position.
 The team's regular second, Alison Kreviazuk, was too old to play in juniors that season (but played with the team in World Curling Tour events).
 The rink would win the provincial championship and the 2010 Canadian Junior Curling Championships, and would then make it to the final of the 2010 World Junior Curling Championships where they lost to Sweden.
 The following season, Walker and lead Lynn Kreviazuk joined up with the Clancy Grandy junior rink.
 With Grandy, Walker won her second straight provincial championship but finished with a 5–7 record at the 2011 Canadian Junior Curling Championships, missing the playoffs.

-While Walker was finding success with her junior career, she also found success representing Sir Wilfrid Laurier University as a university curler, where she attended school from 2008–2012.
+While Walker was finding success with her junior career, she also found success representing Sir Wilfrid Laurier University as a university curler, where she attended school from 2008 to 2012.
 Walker won the 2011 CIS/CCA Curling Championships defeating Brock University in the final.
 In her final year at Laurier, Walker would repeat her championship, winning in the final of the 2012 CIS/CCA Curling Championships against Brock once again.
 Walker graduated that year from Laurier with a BA in Psychology.